 Ozark Beauty Everbearing Strawberries were developed in Arkansas.
 They are one of the best strawberries available.
 They can adapt to a wide range of gowning environments in zones 4-8 where they grow best.
 The plants are vigorous and procure an incredible amount of strawberries.
 They are self-pollinating and will fruit the first year, and they can produce a crop in early summer than again in the fall.

 The strawberries are big and very sweet and have a nice red color.
 Their sweetness, color and high yields have made Ozark Beauty one of the best selling commercial strawberries.

 Strawberries are herbaceous perennials, although they tend to decline a bit faster in the Deep South, where they are usually treated as annuals.
 A well-maintained, disease-free crop can grow well for three to four years, after which the quality and yield can decline.

 Berries ripen about 30 days after first bloom.
 For the best-tasting berry, pick them a day or two after the whole berry turns red.
 Remove all ripe berries because overripe, rotting fruit will encourage diseases and insects.
-This variety is resistant to leaf spot and leaf scorch.
+Ozark Beauty Everbearing Strawberries are resistant to leaf spot and leaf scorch.